Skyfall: Casting

 The main cast was announced at a press conference held at the Corinthia Hotel in London on 3 November 2011, fifty years after Sean Connery had been announced as James Bond in the film Dr. No. Daniel Craig returned as James Bond for the third time, saying he felt lucky to have the chance.
 Mendes described Bond as experiencing a "combination of lassitude, boredom, depression [and] difficulty with what he's chosen to do for a living".
 Judi Dench returned as M for her seventh and final time.
-Over the course of the film, M's ability to run MI6 is called into question, culminating in a public inquiry into her running of the service.

 Javier Bardem was cast as the principal villain, Raoul Silva, a cyberterrorist seeking revenge against those he holds responsible for betraying him.
 Bardem described Silva as "more than a villain", while Craig stated that Bond has a "very important relationship" to Silva.
 Mendes admitted that he had lobbied hard for Bardem to accept the part, and saw the potential for the character to be recognised as one of the most memorable in the series.
 He wanted to create "something [the audience] may consider to have been absent from the Bond movies for a long time", and felt that Bardem was one of the few actors able to become "colourless" and exist as more than just a function of the plot.
 In preparing for the role, Bardem had the script translated into his native Spanish, which Mendes cited as a sign of his commitment.
 Bardem dyed his hair blond for the role, after brainstorming ideas for a distinct visual look with Mendes, which led some commentators to suggest a resemblance to Julian Assange.
 Bérénice Marlohe was cast as Séverine, saved from the Macau sex trade by Silva and now working as his representative.
 Marlohe described her character as being "glamorous and enigmatic", and that she drew inspiration from GoldenEye villain Xenia Onatopp (played by Famke Janssen).